MaxMassi/Face-Swapper/README.md

-# Robust Face-Swap Dataset Generator using Inswapper
+# Face-Swap Dataset Generator using Inswapper

 This project provides an automated pipeline for generating a high-quality, robust dataset of 100 face-swapped images.
-The primary goal is to create a diverse dataset that can be used to train a powerful binary classifier capable of detecting face-swaps created with the `insightface` Inswapper model.
+The primary goal is to create a diverse dataset that can be used to train a powerful binary classifier capable of detecting face-swaps.
+The dataset is created with the `insightface` Inswapper model.

 ## Project Overview

 In the face of advancing face-swap attacks, building robust detection models is crucial.
 However, the performance of these models heavily depends on the quality and diversity of the training data.
-This project tackles the critical first step: **intelligent dataset creation**.
+This project tackles the critical first step: **Intelligent dataset creation**.

 Instead of generating random swaps, this pipeline employs a strategic curation process to create a dataset that covers a wide range of potential attack scenarios, ensuring a resulting classifier is difficult to fool.